-Even when you’ve got fire in your belly, though, actually getting started can be highly daunting for new candidates.
+But even when you’ve got fire in your belly, actually getting started can be highly daunting for new candidates.
 No doubt you have questions about where and how to run.
 What offices can you run for?
 How do you get on the ballot?
 How do you start fundraising?

-Don’t let these questions lead to overwhelm.
+Don’t let these questions overwhelm you.
 Let us help!
 We’ve put together a handy guide on how to run for office in Texas.
 Below, we’ll walk you through the early research you need to do and give you tons of resources to help you along the way.

 Intuitively, you might think the first step in running for office is fundraising, but many things need to happen before you can start collecting contributions.
 The real first step is researching how the government works in Texas.
 To get started, you’ll need to learn as much as you can about these key factors: